Planetary surface: Distribution and conditions

-Planetary surfaces are found throughout the Solar System, from the inner terrestrial planets, to the asteroid belt, the natural satellites of the gas giant planets and beyond to the Trans-Neptunian objects.
+Planetary surfaces are found throughout the Solar System, from the inner terrestrial planets, to the asteroid belt, the natural satellites of the giant planets and beyond to the Trans-Neptunian objects.
 Surface conditions, temperatures and terrain vary significantly due to a number of factors including Albedo often generated by the surfaces itself.
 Measures of surface conditions include surface area, surface gravity, surface temperature and surface pressure.
 Surface stability may be affected by erosion through Aeolian processes, hydrology, subduction, volcanism, sediment or seismic activity.
 Some surfaces are dynamic while others remain unchanged for millions of years.

 Exploration

 Distance, gravity, atmospheric conditions (extremely low or extremely high atmospheric pressure) and unknown factors make exploration both costly and risky.
 This necessitates the space probes for early exploration of planetary surfaces.
 Many probes are stationary have a limited study range and generally survive on extraterrestrial surfaces for a short period, however mobile probes (rovers) have surveyed larger surface areas.
 Sample return missions allow scientist to study extraterrestrial surface materials on Earth without having to send a crewed mission, however is generally only feasible for objects with low gravity and atmosphere.